 An overview of legislation currently in force

 The Swedish government works continuously with strengthening the system for combatting money laundering and terrorist financing.
-Since 2017, a new Act on Measures against Money Laundering and Terrorist Financing and a new Act on the Registration of Beneficial Ownership are in force, and during 2019, four legislative bills containing proposals for further reform were submitted to the Riksdag.
+Since 2017, a new Act on Measures against Money Laundering and Terrorist Financing and a new Act on the Registration of Beneficial Ownership are in force, and during 2019–2020, five legislative bills containing proposals for further reform have to date been submitted to the Riksdag.

 A preventive system with many different actors